Love Island (2015 TV series) series 1: Future appearances

-Hannah Elizabeth, Luis Morrison, and Josh Ritchie returned for series one of Love Island: All Stars.
+In 2024, Hannah Elizabeth, Luis Morrison, and Josh Ritchie returned for series one of Love Island: All Stars.

-Coupling
+Coupling and elimination history

 The couples were chosen shortly after the Islanders entered the villa.
 After all of the boys entered, the girls were asked to choose a boy to pair up with.
 Jon was paired with Hannah, Chris was paired with Danielle, Omar and Rachel paired up, Josh and Lauren coupled up, whilst Jess paired herself with Jordan and Luis got with Zoe.
 They were competing in their pairs for £50,000.
 However, throughout the series the couples swapped and changed as the islanders re-coupled.